mui/mui-x/docs/data/tree-view/overview/overview.md

 ## Available components

-The Tree View exists in two versions:
+There are two versions of the Tree View available.

 ### SimpleTreeView

-The `SimpleTreeView` component accepts its items as JSX children.
+The `SimpleTreeView` component receives its items as JSX children.
 It is designed for simple use-cases where the items are hardcoded.

 {{"demo": "BasicSimpleTreeView.js"}}

 :::warning
 Most new advanced features won't be available on this component.
-If you are waiting for features like editing or virtualization, you should probably use `RichTreeView` instead.
+If you are waiting for features like editing or virtualization, you should use `RichTreeView` instead.

-Throughout the documentation, all the features not available for this component are marked as such at the beginning of the doc pages.
 :::

 ### RichTreeView

-The `RichTreeView` component accepts its items takes with the `items` prop.
+The `RichTreeView` component receives its items through the `items` prop.
-It is designed for more advanced use-cases where the items are dynamically loaded from a datasource.
+It is designed for more advanced use-cases where the items are dynamically loaded from a data source.

 {{"demo": "BasicRichTreeView.js"}}